 The techniques of Hoovering can vary with each person, but they basically boil down to whatever the narcissist thinks their victim wants to hear.
 The lies the narc tells while Hoovering often sound like crazy coincidences.
 It’s just happens that woman was at the same restaurant or someone else put those pictures on his phone or someone from work asked him to communicate to her as a go-between.

 The lies are obvious, but what’s really bizarre is the victim believes the lies.
 Most adults would never believe such lies if they came from their child, but they suck it up when it comes out of the mouth of the narcissist.
 The adult who believes such nonsense is usually the woman who desperately wants to believe such lies.

 Basically Hoovering starts with victim-like drama to attract sympathy and reign the target back into the web.
 Narc’s are very good at playing the victim so the real victim feels sorry for them and tries to make them happy again.
 Second, hoovering includes repairing the broken relationship with lies.
-Healthy people repair broken relationships with truth, but in order for a narcissist to claims turning a new leaf, he has to lie to convince the victim he’s changed.
+Healthy people repair broken relationships with truth, but in order for a narcissist to claim turning a new leaf, he has to lie to convince the victim he’s changed.

 In Hayley’s case, Joe first reeled her in with his injuries, gained sympathy by playing the victim, then claimed it was a life changing event.
 If Hayley had listened carefully, she might have noticed Joe was still making excuses for his bad behavior in the past by blatantly lying.
 Hayley fell for Joe’s hoovering because he said exactly what she had wanted him to say for years.
 She’d once prayed he’d say these things, so hearing her hopes coming out of Joe’s mouth sounded like a dream come true.